Minimax Hypothesis Testing for the Bradley-Terry-Luce Model: Numerical Simulations

-\cref{fig:Exp1H0_k} and \cref{fig:ErdosH0_k} plots the obtained thresholds $\gamma_0$, $\gamma_1$ and $\gamma_2$ for various values of $n$ and $k$ for complete induced and for an Erd\H{o}s-R\'enyi random graph respectively.
-It can be seen from both figures that each of the three scaled thresholds remains roughly constant for various values of $n$ and $k$, and moreover, under the BTL model, the thresholds, especially $\gamma_0, \gamma_2$, match each other quite closely even though they are obtained from quite different mechanisms.
+\cref{fig:ErdosH0_k} plots the obtained thresholds $\gamma_0$, $\gamma_1$ for various values of $n$ and $k$ for complete and Erd\H{o}s-R\'enyi random graphs.
+It can be seen that for complete graphs both the scaled thresholds remains roughly constant for various values of $n$ and $k$ thus exhibiting the same high level scaling behavior as the theoretical threshold and moreover, the thresholds, especially $\gamma_0, \gamma_1$, match each other quite closely even though they are obtained from quite different mechanisms.
+In contrast, the Erd\H{o}s-R\'enyi model shows a gradual decrease in thresholds as $n$ increases, which may reflect the conservative nature of our theoretical bounds.